-Why The Holistic Training & Complementary Therapy Training Industry May Be Struggling To Be Taken Seriously Here In The UK
+Why Faat-Track Training In Holistic Training & Complementary Therapy Training Industry May Be Struggling To Be Taken Seriously Here In The UK

 Despite having to rely mostly on holistic well-being for over 27 years and have studied in this area myself for 25 years.
-It saddens me to the growing lack of professionalism and standardisation in many holistic training here in the UK.
-Although I believe very strongly in holistic and complementary medicine.
-I can also understand why some aspects of the healing and therapy industry is viewed with suspicion.
-And not because of I don’t think it is powerful, believe me i do.
-But because of the increase in poor ttraining, fast-track training.
-Training that leaves even the most dedicated practitioners with a huge gap in knowledge, awareness and skills they are unaware of.
-As I say to many students you don’t know, what you don’t know. t
+It saddens me to see such aa growing lack of professionalism and standardisation in so many holistic training schools in the UK and worldwide.
+Although I believe very strongly in holistic and complementary medicine, I can also understand why some aspects of the healing and therapy industry is viewed with suspicion.
+And not because I don’t think it is powerful, believe me, I do.
+But because of the increase in poor training, fast-track training all when it comes down to it just to make money.
+Training that leaves even the most dedicated practitioners with a huge gap in knowledge, awareness, and skills they are unaware of.
+As I say to my own students you don’t know, what you don’t know.

 Coaching & Holistic Training Schools

 More training schools than ever are popping pushing out Diploma’s and Certificates in anything and everything.
-In many areas they have little or no expertise in.
+In many areas, they have little or no expertise in.
 And the problem is the students buying these courses don’t realise.
 It is very hard for new students and consumers to recognise the professionals from the opportunists.
 And even harder for genuine training schools to survive.
-Sadly I see so many therapists and coaches invest in thousands of pounds in poor training many fast track, that is not worth the paper written on.
-Which leads to so many therapists having to retrain or completely give up their dream career.
+Sadly I see so many therapists and coaches invest in thousands of pounds in poor training many fast track, which is not worth the paper was written on.
+This leads to too many therapists having to retrain or completely give up their dream careers.

-On one hand we have many top coaching, nlp and hypno training schools who charge crazy prices for a one or two day course.
+On one hand, we have many top coaching, NLP, and Hypnotherapy Training Schools that charge crazy prices for a one or two-day course.
 Who send out hundreds and thousands of ill-equipped students naively believing they will be making thousands of pounds right away.
-And then newbie healers or therapists setting up unregistered training schools giving out certificates in whatever they fancy.
+And then-newbie healers or therapists setting up unregistered training schools giving out certificates in whatever they fancy.
 Sadly I speak to too many one day coaches and hypnotherapists who soon face the stark reality of running a business.
 And after coming across a few vulnerable or not straight forward clients realise they are not as skilled as they were hyped out to believe.
 Sadly thousands of coaches and therapists with the right motives and intensions, invest in the wrong training.
 They invest so much in the wrong training, many have no money left to actually market or start their business.
 Or do the training they need to be fully qualified or safe to do no harm to their clients.

 Lack Of Ethics In Coaching & Holistic Training Industry

-I have lost count of the amount of Coaches, NLP and Hypnotherapists who have came to me feeling sorely disappointed.
+I have lost count of the number of Coaches, NLP, and Hypnotherapists who have come to me feeling sorely disappointed.
 Some shell shocked by the reality and lack of after support after training.
 Some spent all their savings, retirement naively thinking theses course would change their life quickly and easily.
-Only to be left a very large hole in their bank account and a realisation that they could have had a full years intensive training in all the skills they needed with a true expert at the same or less price.
+Only to be left with a very large hole in their bank account and a realisation that they could have had a full year intensive training in all the skills they needed with a true expert at the same or less price.
 Or that they should have kept 50% of that investment for their actual business start-up.
 Most of them even a few years on have only ever got a handful of clients.

-This is just one tiny example of lack of ethics in holistic and coaching industry.
-I have witnessed many shocking practices within the holistic industry some extremely dangerous, manipulative and many very ego driven.
-This is quite prominent in the reiki industry where lack of standardisation and the naturally passing down of attunements and teachings has become watered down, distorted and open to a huge lack of respect.
+This is just one tiny example of a lack of ethics in the holistic and coaching industry.
+I have witnessed many shocking practices within the holistic industry some extremely dangerous, manipulative or very ego driven.
+This is quite prominent in the reiki industry where lack of standardisation and the naturally passing down of attunements and teachings have become watered down, distorted, and open to a huge lack of respect.
 Where teachers with no understanding of what they are actually teaching are firing through students on conveyor belts and allowing their students to view them as some great spiritual master.
 Encouraging co-dependency or power issues.

 Lack Of Standardisation In Coaching & Holistic Training

-Lack of standardisation of education, ethics and regulations in the coaching and holistic industry in the uk is a big problem.
-Lack of standardisation leaves the holistic and healing industry open to all sort of serious issues and a open door to heavy criticism.
-I am perfectly aware that standardisation is someone else’s rules and opinions which comes with it’s own set of issues.
+Lack of standardisation of education, ethics, and regulations in the coaching and holistic industry in the UK is a big problem.
+Lack of standardisation leaves the holistic and healing industry open to all sorts of serious issues and an open door to heavy criticism.
+I am perfectly aware that standardisation is someone else’s rules and opinions that comes with its own set of issues.
 But I also know it is supposed to be a sector where we DO NO HARM FIRST.

 Bad News For Many Dedicated Coaches & Therapists In The Holistic Industry

-Now in many ways the holistic medicine saved my life and gave me some of my life back.
-I spent a large part of seven years house and bed bound.
-Fortunately I have met many truly dedicated coaches, healer & therapists.
+Now in many ways, holistic medicine helped saved my life and gave me some of my life back.
+I spent a large part of seven years house and bed-bound.
+Fortunately, I have met many truly dedicated coaches, healers & therapists.
 But also been on the receiving end of what could be deemed as very serious harm.
-Several situations were shoching, especially the one that nearly cost me my eye.
-It only takes a few bad practices, to have a knock on effect on the complementary and holistic industry as a whole.
-For this reason I think the holistic sector has to wake up and step up, especially if they want to be taken seriously.
+Several situations were shocking, especially the one that nearly cost me my eye.
+It only takes a few bad practices, to have a knock-on effect on the complementary and holistic industry as a whole.
+For this reason, I think the holistic sector has to wake up and step up, especially if they want to be taken seriously.